 Having an overall dream is great, but without breaking this down into smaller steps you will never be able to bring the dream to fruition.
 A rough timeline for short term ( less than 1 year), mid (1-5 years) and long term (5+ years).
 Be as clear as you can with each of your goals.

 For example if you want to become the Chief Officer of Operations for a company the below may be included on your list:

 - Understand how the operations at your company are run.

 I expect you will dig into the process for breaking down your goals a lot further than list above.
 With all the goals I have ever worked towards and achieved I have found it very important to have a set date for when they need to be achieved.

 Have motivation – Vision boards, an aim for your goal

-Emotional ques and vision boards really help to make your goals resinantee and will help you feel motivated to reach them.
+Emotional ques and vision boards really help to reinstate your goals and will help you feel motivated to reach them.
 Reminding yourself of why you are quitting a habit or working on creating a new one will make you feel more in control.

-I have vision boards for my short term goals; these can be found in my planner, in my Pinterest and on my bedroom wall.
+I have vision boards for my short term goals; these can be found in my planner, in a Pinterest board and on my bedroom wall.
 Pretty much everywhere I look at least once a day I will see a reminder of what I am working towards.
-Keeping your goal in the forefront of your mind will help you from going astray and potentially eating that cheese burger that won’t help with your Bech body for summer.
+Keeping your goal in the forefront of your mind will help you from going astray and potentially eating that cheese burger that won’t help with your beach body for summer.

-Calculate the steps needed to stay on track – make it fund
+Calculate the steps needed to stay on track – make it fun

 Now you know what your goals are and have the motivation behind you to take the steps needed to achieve them you need to solidify the actions.
 If the goal is financial divide your short term aim into monthly saving steps to make sure the result can be achieved.